Scripted/api-docs/source/includes/_pitchsets_list.md

 Filter | Meaning
 ---------- | -------
 open  |  All Pitchsets in `active`, `full`, and `idle` states.
-The "Active" section of your "Topic Pitches" tab in the Scripted dashboard. closed  |  All Pitchset in `marked_complete` and `auto_closed` states.
-The "Archived" section of your "Topic Pitches" tab in the Scripted dashboard. requires_action  |  `open` Pitchsets with at least one pending Pitch.
-The "Action Items" tab in the Scripted Dashboard
+The "Active" section of your "Topic Pitches" tab in the Scripted dashboard. closed  |  All Pitchsets in `marked_complete` and `auto_closed` states.
+The "Archived" section of your "Topic Pitches" tab in the Scripted dashboard. requires_action  |  Pitchsets in the `open` state with at least one pending Pitch.
+The "Action Items" tab in the Scripted dashboard.